 Although our Sun is an ordinary star, the Solar System is the only planetary system known to harbor life.
 Studying the Solar System enables us to learn how stable planetary systems form and how planets develop the conditions needed for life.

 We think we know how stars live and die, but our picture of how stars form to begin with is incomplete.
-Although astronomers have discovered well over 160 planets in other solar systems, we do not really know what conditions actually produce life.
+Although astronomers have discovered more than 1000 planets in other solar systems, we do not really know what conditions actually produce life.